HigherOrderCO/Kind/blog/1-beyond-inductive-datatypes.md

 This would be technically correct, but algorithms would become considerably worse, as we'd need to prove that `eq` still holds every time we construct and `Int`.
 This is terrible.
-What if we could, though, have the `Int.new` constructor to automatically "canonicalizes itself", such that `Int.new(5, 2)` **reduces to** `Int.new(3, 0)`, making both equal **by definition**?
+What if we could, instead, have an `Int.new` constructor that automatically "canonicalizes itself", such that `Int.new(5, 2)` **reduces to** `Int.new(3, 0)`, making both equal **by definition**?